oxodao/homelab/README.md

 Do the setup as you would do on a standard Gitea install.
 The only thing you have to change is the SSH port that should be `22` instead of `2222`.

 Don't forget to create your admin account during the setup!

+#### JDownloader

+It should work out of the box.
+You might want to setup your MyJdownloader account though.

+Keep in mind that the built-in UI is running under VNC server so you need to paste your clipboard in the box on the left so that it's forwarded to the app.

 ## License
 > Copyright © 2023 Oxodao